India's rich temples may open gold vaults for PM Modi

 Rajendra Jadhav, executive officer of the Shri Saibaba Sansthan temple trust, said rates will also be key to his temple's decision.
 He declined to say how much gold the temple, dedicated to a 19th century saint, had in its vaults.

-A successful gold monetization program could go a long way in helping India reduce its trade imbalance.
+A successful gold monetization programme could go a long way in helping India reduce its trade imbalance.

 India raised the import duty on gold, the country's biggest non-essential import, and imposed other restrictions in 2013 after the current account deficit hit a record $190 billion.